Estimated Reading Time: 15 mins

 My story is merely a snippet from a large archive of my life’s episodes with the condition.

-I happen to be fortunate enough to not experience the mental and emotional trauma of PMDD across the full 14 days as was previously the case.
+I’m fortunate that I don’t experience the mental and emotional trauma of PMDD across the full 14 days as was the case previously.

 (For most women the timespan differs and can range from 7-14 days on average).

-I experience the severity of the condition during the last few days before my period but for the most part, the majority of my months are no longer as severe as the example I’ve shared.
+I experience the severity of the condition during the last few days before my period, but for the most part, the majority of my months are no longer as severe as the example I shared.

-The improvement is likely due to my lifestyle and my faith as discussed across my other PMDD blog posts.
+The noticeable improvement is likely due to my lifestyle and faith as discussed across other posts.

-For many women who have the condition however, this is their experience every single month and for more than just a few days at a time.
+For countless women, however, this is their experience every month and for more than just a few days at a time.

 Image by rawpixel.com on freepik

-I may be mentally stronger than I was but this September 2024, PMDD was still able to bring me to my knees so to speak.
+I may be mentally stronger than I was, but during that particular episode, PMDD was still able to bring me to my knees.

-I consider myself an empowered individual with an extremely disciplined lifestyle but even then, the condition still manages to tear me apart on occasion.
+I consider myself an empowered individual with an extremely disciplined lifestyle and yet, the condition can still tear me apart on occasion.

 How much more the women who are simply trying to go about their daily lives.

-We’re forced to survive ourselves constantly.
-It’s no wonder that suicidal ideation is a common symptom.
+We’re forced to survive ourselves constantly so it’s no wonder that suicidal ideation is a common symptom.

 Image by Cottonbro studio on pexels